An Introduction to RAID Data Recovery

 *Any agreement you may reach with an entity named

-makes no warranty, express or implied, regarding the services provided
+make no warranty, express or implied, regarding the services provided

-by the service provider, including but not limited to, any warranty
+by the service provider, including but not limited to any warranty

 in regards to the quality or reliability of services performed by